 Turnitin in Bb via LTI

-Starting on 1/1/2022, CUNY's Bb includes Turnitin through LTI integration.
-LTI denotes Learning Tools Interoperability.
-It is a standard developed by IMS Global Learning Consortium to enable learning tools from different vendors to be embedded in a Learning Management System (LMS) such as Blackboard.
+Started on July 28, 2022, Turnitin integration in Bb is switched from a building block to a LTI tool.
+(LTI denotes Learning Tools Interoperability.
+It is a standard developed by IMS Global Learning Consortium to enable learning tools from different vendors to be embedded in a Learning Management System (LMS) such as Blackboard.)

-The transition to Turnitin via LTI introduces some differences in the user interface.
-This article will guide you to recognize the changes and for those who use Turnitin assignments for the first time.
+The transition to Turnitin LTI integration introduces some differences in the user interface.
+This web page will guide you to recognize the changes and use the Turnitin LTI in Bb.

-- You cannot re-use the Turnitin assignments copied over from your courses prior to spring 2022 as they were through a totally different way of integration.
-You will need to create new Turnitin assignments following the steps below.
+- You cannot re-use the Turnitin assignments copied over from your previous courses as they were through a totally different way of integration.
+You will need to create new Turnitin assignments following the steps described in "Creating a Turnitin Assignment" below.

 - There is no link to Turnitin Assignments from "Course Management" > "Course Tools."
-You will access and grade Turnitin assignments from Bb Grade Center.
+You will access and grade Turnitin assignments from the Turnitin assignment links.

 - Go to Assignments or any other content page in your course.